New York Pedestrian Accident Lawyer

 If you sustained injuries at the hands of a motorist while walking or running in New York, state law entitles you to take legal action against the driver for damages related to your injury.
-Contact a qualified pedestrian accident lawyer at Jacoby & Meyers, LLP, to discuss the circumstances that led to your injuries, determine the viability of a lawsuit, and learn about the best course of action for your situation.
+Contact a qualified New York personal injury lawyer at Jacoby & Meyers, LLP, to discuss the circumstances that led to your injuries, determine the viability of a lawsuit, and learn about the best course of action for your situation.

 Jacoby & Meyers, LLP’s Results in Pedestrian Accident Claims